cawolf/phpstorm-quick-mock/README.md

 constructor argument list, trigger code intentions (default: `ALT + ENTER`) and select `Quick Mock: add constructor prophecies` - done!

 ## Install
-Install the plugin by going to `Settings -> Plugins -> Browse repositories` and then search for `Quick Mock`
+Install the plugin by going to `Settings -> Plugins -> Marketplace` and then search for `Quick Mock`

 ## Options
 You can configure the plugin under `Languages and Frameworks -> PHP -> Quick Mock`.
 Available options: